alexceptionthrown/imoova-bot/README.md

 We recommend you use a local DynamoDB like the include [docker container config](dev_config/dynamodb/docker-compose.yml), As well as [NoSQL Workbench](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) to configure your stored local table.

+## Known Issues
+- If the async call to telegram api fails or partly fails, new posts will still have beeen written to DynamoDB, So they will not be sent on the next lambda call.
+- We have not tested if an exception during lambda call is picked up as an error by AWS cloudwatch metrics